 Meet Geoff Haney, a Leon Street Worker at the Gospel Mission.

 BC Housing is leading work with local service providers to use a coordinated approach to assess individuals’ needs and to support them into housing.
 The organization has more than 3000 units in Kelowna.

-The City has partnered with BC Housing on other projects by contributing land to BC Housing for projects like:
+The City has partnered with BC Housing on seven projects by contributing land to BC Housing for projects like:

 - Cardington Apartments

 - Willowbridge Apartments

 - New Gate Apartments

 - Ki-Low-Na Friendship Society (i spa-us ki-low-na Heart of Kelowna)

 Interior Health and the Kelowna RCMP partnered to create the Police and Crisis Team (PACT).
 A dedicated psychiatric nurse and specially trained RCMP officer who together form the mental health and substance use crisis intervention team.

 PACT responded to 160 calls between March and July, 2017.
 With PACT responding to these calls, it helps to divert visits to the Emergency Room (ER), and connection to services through personalized attention.